Oswaldo Cabrera Player Props: Yankees vs. Twins

 Oswaldo Cabrera At The Plate

-- Cabrera has driven in a run in three games this year (30.0%), including one multiple-RBI game.
+- Cabrera has driven in a run in three games this season (27.3%), including one multiple-RBI game.

-- He has scored in four of 10 games so far this season.
+- He has scored in four games this season (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.